D2KLab/vocabulary-api/README.md

 The API can be configured using `config.yml`.

-The server application can be run using NodeJS
+The server application can be run using NodeJS:

     npm install
-    npm start
+    npm start config.yml

+In alternative, it is possible to install it using Docker:

+    docker build -t d2klab/vocabularyapi .
+    docker run -d -p 8873:3333 -v /home/semantic/odeuropa/vocabulary-api:/config --name odeuropa_vocapi d2klab/vocabularyapi